Patrice Tardif (politician)

-Patrice Tardif (June 17, 1904 - May 1, 1989) was a politician Quebec, Canada and a Member of the Legislative Assembly of Quebec (MLA).
+Patrice Tardif (June 17, 1904 - May 1, 1989) was a politician in Quebec.
+He was a Member of the Legislative Assembly of Quebec (MLA).

 Early life

-He was born on June 17, 1904, in Saint-Méthode-de-Frontenac and became a farmer.
+Tardif was born on June 17, 1904, in Saint-Méthode-de-Frontenac, Quebec and became a farmer.

-Member of the legislature
+Career

-He ran as an Action libérale nationale candidate in the district of Frontenac in the 1935 provincial election and won.
+Tardif ran as an Action libérale nationale candidate in the district of Frontenac in the 1935 provincial election and won.
 Tardif joined Maurice Duplessis's Union Nationale and was re-elected in 1936, but was defeated by Liberal candidate Henri-Louis Gagnon in 1939.

-Mayor

-Tardif served as Mayor of Saint-Méthode from 1939 to 1947.
+He served as Mayor of Saint-Méthode from 1939 to 1947.

-Cabinet Member

 Tardif was re-elected in 1944 and became Minister without Portfolio.
 He was re-elected in 1948, but was defeated in 1952.

-Legislative Councillor

 He was appointed to the Legislative Council of Quebec in 1952 and represented the division of De la Vallière until the institution was abolished in 1968.

-Death
+Personal life and death

+Tardif married Florida Jolicoeur in 1925.

-He died on May 1, 1989.
+He died on May 1, 1989, in Quebec.